 The names of the site developers, sponsors, partners, and funding sources are clearly noted.

 - The mission of the sponsoring organization supports the goal of healthfinder.gov.

 - healthfinder.gov links to sites designed to educate consumers on how to prevent illness and stay healthy.

 - The site provides easy access to free information that meets the interests and needs of consumers.
 A membership is not required to access information.

 “Advertisement” labels clearly identify and separate ads from health information.

-Is health information reliable and current?
+The information is reliable and current.

 - Health information on the site is developed and/or reviewed by respected advisors or consultants with expertise in related health fields.

 - The original source(s) of health information are available on the site and reflect accurate and current thinking of the scientific community.